-As a tonal language, Vietnamese writing relies heavily on diacritical marks.
+In writing, Vietnamese relies heavily on diacritical marks.
 To create legible and readable Vietnamese typefaces, the marks not only need to be clear and balanced with the base glyphs, they also must not disrupt the kerning and leading of the overall design.
-This chapter focuses on the typographic details to help designers see the interaction between the letters and the accents.
+This chapter focuses on the typographic details to help designers see the interaction between the letters and the diacritics.

-The acute (dấu sắc) and grave (dấu huyền) must have the same form.
+An acute (dấu sắc) and a grave (dấu huyền) must have the same form.
 The former signifies the rising tone and the latter signifies the falling tone; therefore, they must reflect each other.
-On both accents, the bottom is narrower than the top.
-In relation to their base letter, the acute is positioned slightly right and the grave is positioned slightly left.
-Both accents must not extend beyond their base glyph.
+On both accents, their bottoms are narrower than their tops.
+In relation to their base letter, an acute is positioned slightly right and a grave is positioned slightly left.
+Both accents must not extend beyond their base glyphs.

-The circumflex is shaped like a chevron with thick stroke at the top and thinner strokes at both bottoms.
-The circumflex has the same form as the caron but flipped.
-(The caron is not used in Vietnamese.)
+A circumflex is shaped like a chevron with thick stroke at the top and thinner strokes at the bottoms.
+It has the same form as a caron, which is not used in Vietnamese, but flipped.
 The joining of an acute and a grave can create a circumflex, but modifications are needed to produce a symmetrical stroke.
-In most cases, the circumflex is symmetrical, but it can also be asymmetric and stressed downward.
-To avoid kerning issues, the circumflex must not be wider than its base letter.
-Regardless of its design, the circumflex must be proportional to other diacritical marks such as the acute, grave, hook above, and tilde.
-As a result, its form can be modified when combined with other marks.
+In most cases, a circumflex is symmetrical, but it can also be asymmetric and stressed downward.
+To avoid kerning issues, a circumflex must not be wider than its base letter.
+When combined, its form can be modified to work well with another mark (acute, grave, hook above, or tilde).

-The breve is curved and must not be mistaken for the pointed caron, which does not exist in the Vietnamese writing system.
-The breve should not attach to the base letter and interfere with other diacritical marks such as the acute, grave, hook above, and tilde.
-The bottom curve of the breve should be thicker than the two upper ends.
-Its form can be adjusted when combined with other marks.
+A breve is curved and must not be mistaken for a pointed caron, which does not exist in the Vietnamese writing system.
+It should not attach to the base letter and interfere with another diacritical mark (acute, grave, hook above, or tilde).
+The bottom curve of a breve should be thicker than the two upper ends.
+Its form can be adjusted when combined with another mark.

-The horn must be attached to the letter o and u.
-The stroke begins from the upper right of the base letter and leads upward.
-Although appending the horn at the top of the u creates a seamless integration, attaching the horn lower on the stem of the u is also acceptable.
-Consistency and balance (with other diacritical marks such as the acute, grave, hook above, and tilde) are important when determining the position of the horn.
+A horn must be attached to the letter o or the letter u.
+Its stroke begins from the upper right of the base letter and leads upward.
+Although appending a horn at the top of the u creates a seamless integration, attaching a horn lower on the stem of the u is also acceptable.
+Consistency and balance (with acute, grave, hook above, and tilde) are important when determining the position of a horn.

-Although the hook above looks like the question mark without the dot, the former must be smaller than the latter and the bottom stem of the hook must be truncated.
-The hook must always be positioned above the circumflex, breve, and horn.
+Although a hook above looks like a question mark without the dot, the former must be smaller than the latter and the bottom stem of a hook must be truncated.
+A hook must always be positioned above a circumflex, a breve, or a horn.
 When set together, they need to work in harmony.

-The tilde (dấu ngã) has a symmetrical form because its structure derives from the letter N. As with the letter N, the strokes on both ends are smaller than the middle curve.1 The tilde is always positioned above the vowel, as are the circumflex, breve, and horn; therefore, they must work in harmony.
+A tilde (dấu ngã) has a symmetrical form because its structure derives from the letter N. As with the letter N, the strokes on both ends are smaller than the middle curve.1 A tilde is always positioned above a vowel, a circumflex, a breve, or a horn; therefore, they must work in harmony.

-For consistency, the underdot (dấu nặng) can be identical to the period and the dot on the letter i.
-Otherwise the underdot must be smaller than the period.
+For consistency, an underdot (dấu nặng) can be identical to the period and the dot on the letter i.
+Otherwise an underdot must be smaller than the period.
 Its placement must be centered directly below the base letter.
-In some cases with the letter y, the dot can be placed slightly right to avoid clashing with the descender.
+In some cases with the letter y, a dot can be placed slightly right to avoid clashing with the descender.

-In Vietnamese, the bar on the uppercase Đ must be positioned in the middle of the cap height of the letter.
+In Vietnamese, the bar on the letter Đ must be positioned in the middle of the cap height.
 The Vietnamese writing system has no overdot, palatal hook, macron, underdot or undercomma with the letter D.

 In the following example, the third uppercase Đ (right) from Alegreya Sans had the bar placed above, which was incorrect.
-I reached out to Juan Pablo del Peral who designed the Alegreya family and he made the correction, which is the middle uppercase Đ in the illustration.
+I reached out to Juan Pablo del Peral who designed the Alegreya family and he made the update, which is the middle Đ in the illustration.